iamdtang/skaterdav85.github.io/_posts/2016-10-15-a-practical-introduction-to-es6-generator-functions.md

 ## What are Generator Functions?

 Functions in JavaScript are known as "run to completion".
-When a function is invoked, the body of the function will execute until it reaches the end of the body.
+When a function is invoked, the body of the function will execute until it reaches the end.
 The function can't be paused for other code to execute.

 Generator functions however are not "run to completion".
 Generator functions can be paused and resumed so that other code can execute in between.
 The great thing about this behavior is that we can use generators to manage flow control.
 Because generators allow us to pause execution, we can easily cancel asynchronous operations.
 Generators also allow us to turn asynchronous code into synchronous-looking code.